lowdefy/lowdefy-docs/tutorial/tutorial-inspector-content-1.md

 ### Actions

 If you select the 'Actions' option in the inspector, you can see a list of all the actions that have been executed in that context.
-You can access this action log using the `_action`
+You can access this action log using the `_action_log` operator.

 ### Requests and Mutations